-The Online Certificate Status Protocol (OCSP, RFC 6960) is the most accepted approach for efficiently checking a certificate’s revocation status.
-OCSP client-side functionality is widely implemented in browsers, operating systems, networking devices and document software like Adobe Reader.
+The Online Certificate Status Protocol (OCSP, RFC 6960) is a widely accepted approach for efficiently checking a certificate’s revocation status.
+OCSP client-side functionality is universally implemented in browsers, operating systems, networking devices and document software like Adobe Reader.
 Many vendors, including Ascertia, provide OCSP responders.

-Recent attacks on well-known public CAs have resulted in fake certificates being issued by bypassing the normal CA software access control rules (i.e. directly accessing the CA’s private signing key inside an HSM without being subjected to normal identification, authentication, access control and logging features of the CA software.
+Recent attacks on well-known public Certificate Authorities (CAs) have resulted in fake certificates being issued by bypassing the normal CA software access control rules.
+For example, this is done by directly accessing the CA’s private signing key inside an HSM without being subjected to normal identification, authentication, access control and logging features of the CA software.

-An OCSP responder which gets its input feed from CRLs can therefore not help to recover from such attacks.
+An OCSP responder, which gets its input feed from CRLs, can therefore not help to recover from such attacks.
 A traditional OCSP responder will return “Good” status for such fake certificates.

 If the certificate is not found in the CA database of issued certificate, then the OCSP server should respond with a “revoked” status to prevent the certificate from being used (i.e. a fail-safe scenario).

-13.2.6 Response for non-issued certificates
+13.2.6 response for non-issued certificates

-Effective 1 August 2013, OCSP responders MUST NOT respond with a "good" status for such certificates.
+Effective 1 August 2013, OCSP responders must not respond with a "good" status for such certificates.

 A new version of the OCSP specification has been released to cater for this, see RFC 6960.
-This formally defines the extended use of the “revoked” status to cover non-issued certificates.
+It formally defines the extended use of the “revoked” status to cover non-issued certificates.
 It also allows the OCSP responder to inform client applications that it supports this extended use by inserting a special extension in the OCSP response message.